 Access by candidates and parties to public TV channels is regulated by law (Law No. 18,700, Ley Orgánica Constitucional sobre Votaciones Populares y Escrutinios, and Law No. 18,603, Ley Orgánica Constitucional de los Partidos Políticos).
 Given the high concentration of media ownership with a specific political viewpoint, candidates and parties de facto lack equal opportunity of access to a plurality of media and other means of communication.
 La Nación, a former daily paper owned and run by the state, stopped publishing a print edition under former President Sebastián Piñera's administration (although the publication is still accessible online).
 Chile's largest free TV channel (TVN) is state-owned, and is required by law to provide balanced and equal access to all political views and parties - a regulation which is overseen by the National Television Directorate (Consejo Nacional de Televisión, CNTV).
-The private media is mainly owned and/or influenced by elite associated with the Chile Vamos (until 2015, Alianza por Chile) coalition, which currently represents the opposition.
+The private media is mainly owned and/or influenced by elite associated with the Chile Vamos (until 2015, Alianza por Chile) coalition, which represents the opposition during the period under review.
 Although La Nación and TVN are state-owned, they must operate according to market rules, relying on advertising revenues and strong audience ratings.
 In general, regional candidates tend to have fewer media-access opportunities due to the strong centralization of Chile's political and media systems.
+By the end of the period under review, TVN was declared bankrupt and the future of the channel seemed uncertain as the parliament will have to decide by the end of 2017 whether to provide public funds and guarantee its functioning or privatize the channel.